pschanely/CrossHair/README.md

 CrossHair works by repeatedly calling your functions with fake symbolic values in an attempt to explore execution paths and find counterexamples.
 This is not a new idea; it was first described in [this paper](https://hoheinzollern.files.wordpress.com/2008/04/seer1.pdf).
-However, to my knowledge, CrossHair is the most complete implementation of the idea: it has at least some support for symbolic lists, dicts, sets, and custom/mutable objects.
+However, to my knowledge, CrossHair is the most complete implementation of the idea: it has at least some support for symbolic lists, dictionaries, sets, and custom/mutable objects.

+> **_NOTE:_**  CrossHair is in a highly experimental state right now.
+You [can help](#how-can-i-help) make it less so.

 |Contents|
 |--------|